varsha-mkanmuri/socialize/README.md

 Introducing Socialize - A one stop solution for all your needs.
+This project is part of coursework (COMS 6998) at Columbia University.

 No more missing out on announcements about events and meetups scattered across different platforms!